Appian Way

 Saint Sebastian's Gate

-The Gate of Saint Sebastian (porta San Sebastiano), is one of the most well-preserved and significant gates in the Aurelian Walls of Rome.
-Built in the third century CE by the Emperor Aurelian, these walls were constructed to fortify and protect the city of Rome.
+The Gate of Saint Sebastian (porta San Sebastiano), is one of the most well-preserved and significant gates in the Aurelian Walls of ancient Rome.
+Built in the third century CE by the emperor Aurelian, these walls were constructed to fortify and protect the city of Rome.
 The Porta San Sebastiano served as one of the main southern entrances into the city, allowing passage along the ancient Appian Way.

 The gate itself is named after Saint Sebastian, a Christian martyr believed to have been killed and buried nearby.
 Over the centuries, the gate has undergone several renovations and modifications, yet it retains much of its original structure and architectural grandeur.
 Its strategic location and sturdy construction made it a vital defensive point during various periods of Rome's history, including medieval and Renaissance times.